ArcInnov/ColoredMarkers/README.md

 # ColoredMarkers
-Building a colored markers by following free code cam turotial and learning CSS along the way
+Building a colored markers by following free code camp tutorial and learning CSS along the way